 In order to earn a high school diploma in Oregon, you must demonstrate mastery of Oregon's Essential Skills: reading, writing, and mathematics.
-You can meet your Essential Skills requirements by meeting certain scoring thresholds on the ACT Aspire interim and summative tests (9th grade), the PreACT (10th grade), the PSAT (10th and 11th grade), Oregon's Statewide Assessment/Smarter Balanced test (11th grade), and/or the ACT (11th and 12th grade).
+You can meet some or all of your Essential Skills requirements by meeting certain scoring thresholds on the ACT Aspire interim and summative tests (9th grade), the PreACT (10th grade), the PSAT (10th and 11th grade), Oregon's Statewide Assessment/Smarter Balanced test (11th grade), and/or the SAT and ACT (11th and 12th grade).
 Additionally, students who take the GED test may meet the math Essential Skill requirement above a certain scoring threshold.